unioslo/cerebrum/doc/devel/logging.rst

   #. kill bofhd, restart job_runner.

-The pq-bofhd logger cannot be removed right now, since moving to several loggers per process idea has not yet been explored fully.
+The pq-bofhd logger cannot be removed right now, since moving to several loggers per process idea has not been fully explored yet.
 To implement the changes, ``bofhd`` would need a restart. ``job_runner`` should also be paused right before the new ``logging.ini``, ``cerelog.py`` and other files are installed.